Dalai Lama turns 87, PM wishes him on phone | Politics

 State forest minister Pathania addressed the gathering as a representative of the Himachal Pradesh chief minister.

-A number of dance performances from various communities were organised during the cultural programme.
+Dance performances by various communities were organised during the cultural programme.
 Several awards were also given away in areas like community health care and service on behalf of the CTA.

 China has in the past accused the Dalai Lama of indulging in ''separatist'' activities, however, the Tibetan spiritual leader has insisted that he is not seeking independence but ''genuine autonomy for all Tibetans living in the three traditional provinces of Tibet'' under the ''Middle-Way approach''.